lsst/rtn-045/index.rst

 Embed plots or images to help present key concepts.

 **Related tutorials:**
-At the end of the Introduction, if applicable, mention other relevant tutorials by name but do not link to them.
+At the end of Introduction and before Section 1.1, if applicable, mention any other relevant tutorials by name.
-Tutorials evolve continuously, there is no linkchecker for the notebook repo, and tutorial hotlinks go stale quick.
+Do not link to them, because tutorials evolve continuously, there is no linkchecker for the notebook repo, and tutorial hotlinks go stale quickly.
 It is not necessary to mention the preceeding/subsequent tutorials in the same series as this one - those are trivial for the user to find.
-But do use this section to mention related tutorials in other series.
+But do use the "related tutorials" paragraph to mention tutorials in other series, or of other types.

+**Import packages:**
 The first subsection of the Introduction should always be ``### 1.1.
 Import packages``.
 It should have a markdown cell that provides explanations and/or links to external package documentation, as appropriate.
 All package imports must be done in the first code cell.

+**Define parameters and functions:**
 The second subsection should be ``### 1.2.
 Define parameters and functions``, if needed.
 Globally defined utility functions, classes, plotting defaults, or constants should be here.
 Instantiations of the TAP or butler services should also be done here.